-The best interests of the child or children should be at the forefront of any decision-making process; however, specific child-related issues, such as residence (where the child or children will live) or contact with parents, may sometimes have to be settled in court.
+The best interests of the child or children should be at the forefront of any decision-making process; however, specific child-related issues, such as, where the child or children shall live, or how much time or otherwise have contact with any person can be resolved by the Family Court by applying for a Child Arrangements Order.
 We aim to provide a service and solutions that are compassionate, appropriate and above all child-focused..

-Court proceedings can usually involve applications for Parental Responsibility Orders, Residence and Contact Orders.
+Court proceedings can usually involve applications for Parental Responsibility Orders, Child Arrangements Order.
 However, we also advise and represent parents on applications to the Court for Prohibited Steps Orders (e.g. to prevent one parent taking the child abroad) and Specific Issue Orders (e.g. the change of a child's surname, approve medical treatment, education, religious upbringing, etc).

 The mother of a child at its birth automatically acquires parental responsibility (PR).

 A father can acquire PR in the following ways:-

 A step parent, may, following recent changes in the law also acquire Parental Responsibility with the agreement of those with it already or otherwise by court order.
 However, it is always worth bearing in mind any person with Parental Responsibility may delegate it to another at any time.
 This can be done by a simple letter to evidence this and is often used for grandparents acting as child minders.

 A person with parental responsibility has all the rights, responsibility and obligations for the upbringing of the child.
 If there is more than one person with parental responsibility, there is a duty upon them to consult on any issue concerning a child's upbringing which in the event of dispute may require an application be made to the Court for a Specific Issue Order.